habitat-sh/habitat/www/source/tutorials/getting-started/overview.html.md

 Before starting this tutorial, you need to have the following:

-*   The `hab` command-line interface tool.
-See [Get Habitat](/docs/get-habitat) if you don't already have this installed on your machine.
 *   An active GitHub account is recommended.
 If you don't already have an account, [sign up](https://github.com/) for one now.
 Note: This is required to upload and share your packages with others in the Habitat community.
 *   Your favorite text editor.
 *   If you are running Mac OS X on your host machine, then you need [Docker for Mac](https://www.docker.com/products/docker#/mac) installed.